ubbn/spring-fundamental/sample_spring_xml_anno/README.md

 ```

 ## Resolve
-Services are resolved via ``AplicationContext``, central interface in Spring application for providing configuration information to application.
-And they are resolved in the [application](src/main/java/Application.java) by value in their name attribute.
+Each bean is resolved in the [application](src/main/java/Application.java) by value in their name attribute.
-Below bean ```CustomerServiceImpl``` has reference to (uses it as property inside) another bean which has name ```fooCustomerRepository```.
 This bean is resolved in application with its name ```fooCustomerService``` as below:
 ```java
 ApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");
 CustomerService customerService = context.getBean("fooCustomerService", CustomerService.class);